cjweeks/tensorflow-cmake/README.md

 However, specific versions are required, and these may clash with currently installed versions of either software.
 Therefore, two options are
 provided:

-- Install the packages to `/usr/local`, which will overwrite / clash with any previous versions (but allow multiple projects to reference them).
+- Install the packages to a directory on your computer, which will overwrite / clash with any previous versions installed in that directory (but allow multiple projects to reference them).
+The default directory is `/usr/local/`, but any may be specified to avoid clashing. *This is the recommended option.*
 - Add the packages as external dependencies, allowing CMake to download and build them inside the project directory, not affecting any current versions.
+This will never result in clashing, but the build process of your project may be lengthened.

 Choose the option that best fits your needs; you may mix these options as well, installing one to `/usr/local`, while keeping the other confined in the current project.
-IN the following instructions, be sure to replace `<EXECUTABLE_NAME>` with the name of your executable.
+In the following instructions, be sure to replace `<EXECUTABLE_NAME>` with the name of your executable.

-### Eigen: Installing to `/usr/local`
+### Eigen: Installing Locally
-Execute the `eigen.sh` script as follows: `sudo eigen.sh install <tensorflow-root> [<cmake-path>]`.
-The `insatll` command specifies that Eigen is to be installed to
+Execute the `eigen.sh` script as follows: `sudo eigen.sh install <tensorflow-root> [<install-dir> <download-dir>]`.
+The `install` command specifies that Eigen is to be installed to a directory.
-`usr/local/include`.
 The `<tensorflow-root>` argument should be the root of the TensorFlow repository.
+The optional `<install-dir>` argument allows you to specify the installation directory;
+this defaults to `/usr/local` but may be changed to avoid other versions.
+The `<download-dir` argument specifies the directory where Eigen will be download and extracted; this defaults to the current directory.
+To generate the needed CMake files for your project, execute the script as follows: `eigen.sh generate installed [<cmake-dir> <install-dir>]`.
+The `generate` command specifies that the required CMake files are to be generated and placed in `<cmake-dir>` (this defaults to the current directory, but generally should your CMake modules directory).
-The optional `<cmake-path>` argument specifies the path to copy the required CMake modules to (this should be your CMake modules directory); if left blank, the current directory will be used.
-This script installs Eigen and copies `FindEigen.cmake` to the specified directory.
+The optional `<install-dir>` argument specifies the directory Protobuf is installed to.
+This defaults to `/usr/local` and should only be specified if you intalled Protobuf to a different directory in the install step.
 Add the following to your `CMakeLists.txt`:
 ```CMake
 # Eigen
 find_package(Eigen REQUIRED)